manuelbomi/An-Approach-to-Enterprise-Integration-of-Generative-AI-Models-Using-OpenWebUI-and-Ollama-on-Docker/README.md

 ---

 ### Model Selection and Licensing:
-Costs may vary based on the model selection approach, with commercial APIs having usage-based fees and open-source models having lower licensing but may have higher deployment costs.
+Costs may vary based on the model selection approach; with commercial APIs having usage-based fees and open-source models having lower licensing but may have higher deployment costs.
 ### Vendor Lock-in:
-Heavy investment in one vendor's models can lead to lock-in, making switching vendor/model difficult and potentially resulting in higher costs if the vendor increases price.
+Heavy investment in a particular vendor's models can lead to being locked-in, making switching vendor/model difficult and potentially resulting in higher costs if the vendor increases price.

 ---